bouvens/mutual-github/README.md

 Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.

+## GitHub Token

+The application will prompt you to enter your GitHub token on first launch.
+You can generate a new token in your [GitHub Settings](https://github.com/settings/tokens).

+Required token scopes:

+- `read:user`
+- `user:follow`

+The token will be stored only in your browser's local storage and is sent only to GitHub API directly.
+You can update or change the token at any time using the "Update Token" button.

+## Development

-Start editing the page by modifying `app/page.jsx`.
-The page auto-updates as you edit the file.
+Start editing the page by modifying files in `app` directory.
+The page auto-updates as you edit the files.

 ## Links